-- how do we establish methodologically that a grammatical expression is conventionalized for impoliteness?
+- (i) how do we establish methodologically that a grammatical expression is conventionalized for impoliteness?
 Cross-linguistic research may (almost inevitably) have to build on a limited number of native speakers' intuitions, whose reliability is far from guaranteed.
 The Russian optative expression with čtob 'so that' (e.g. čtob ty sdox! 'drop dead!'), for one, is often assumed to be maledictive only.
 Yet, rare benedictive examples can be found in corpora (Dobrushina 2022).
-The question arises whether such data disqualifies the expression as one of impoliteness or whether the sheer frequency of impolite cases in cotext is sufficient to regard an expression as (at least partially) conventionalized for impoliteness (cf. Terkourafi 2005: 231).
-It may also be useful/necessary to consider questionnaire data (e.g. with judgments of how, in light of the existence of both you beauty! and you moron!, instances with pseudowords such as you boiton! are interpreted; Jain 2022) or more experimental evidence (e.g. Jiang & Zhou 2015). - do (different types of) grammatical expressions of impoliteness have shared formal features across languages and, if so, which ones and why?
-Giomi & Van Oers (2022), for example, observe that insultives often exhibit marking usually associated with possession (e.g. possessive second person singular -'u 'your' in Tukang Besi pai'i-'u la 'you stupid!'; Donohue 1999: 455).
-Similarly, this type of expression frequently includes an overt reference to the addressee(s) in European languages (e.g. ty 'you' in Polish ty idioto! 'you idiot!'; Van Olmen, Andersson & Culpeper in prep.), which could be a reflection of "pragmatic explicitness" (Culpeper & Haugh 2014: 170) and thus directness. - (iii) are there any recurrent grammatical and/or lexical sources for (different types of) grammatical expressions of impoliteness?
+The question arises whether such data disqualifies the expression as one of impoliteness or whether the sheer frequency of impolite cases in co-text is sufficient to regard an expression as (at least partially) conventionalized for impoliteness (cf. Terkourafi 2005: 231).
+It may also be useful/necessary to consider questionnaire data (e.g. with judgments of how, in light of the existence of both you beauty! and you moron!, instances with pseudowords such as you boiton! are interpreted; Jain 2022) or more experimental evidence (e.g. Jiang and Zhou 2015). - (ii) do (different types of) grammatical expressions of impoliteness have shared formal features across languages and, if so, which ones and why?
+Giomi and van Oers (2022), for example, observe that insultives often exhibit marking usually associated with possession (e.g. possessive second person singular -'u 'your' in Tukang Besi: pe'i-'u la 'you stupid!'; Donohue 1999: 455).
+Similarly, this type of expression frequently includes an overt reference to the addressee(s) in European languages (e.g. ty 'you' in Polish ty idioto! 'you idiot!'; Van Olmen et al. subm.), which could be a reflection of "pragmatic explicitness" (Culpeper and Haugh 2014: 170) and thus directness. - (iii) are there any recurrent grammatical and/or lexical sources for (different types of) grammatical expressions of impoliteness?
 English don't you dare V!, for instance, clearly derives from a negative imperative (you cannot be omitted here, though) and Dutch had gebeld! 'you should have called!' (lit. 'had called!') can be traced back to an insubordinated protasis (Van Olmen 2018).
-But it remains to be seen how common such origins are for expressions of threat and reproach and what other sources exist cross-linguistically.
+But it remains to be seen how common such origins are for expressions of threat and reproach and what other sources exist cross-linguistically (see also Aikhenvald 2020 on imprecations and imperatives).
 Likewise, while Guillaume (2018), for instance, argues that Tacana's depreciative suffixes derive from lexical items meaning 'bad' and 'be wrong', such negatively evaluative lexemes are clearly not the only source for grammatical expressions of impoliteness (e.g. expressions with 'piece' in several European languages). - (iv) how do (different types of) grammatical expressions of impoliteness emerge and develop over time?
-For example, the Spanish insultive expression so NP! (e.g. so cabrón! 'you bastard!') arguably comes from a politeness strategy: so stems from señor 'sir/mister' (Giomi & Van Oers 2022).
-Moreover, from the Turkic languages (Dobrushina 2022), we know that neutral optatives may become maledictive and maledictive ones neutral.
+For example, the Spanish insultive expression so NP! (e.g. so cabrón! 'you bastard!') arguably comes from a politeness strategy: so stems from señor 'sir/mister' (Giomi and van Oers 2022).
+Moreover, from the Turkic languages (Dobrushina 2022), we know that either neutral optatives became maledictive or maledictive ones neutral.
 Questions that arise are: whether any cross-linguistic tendencies can be observed in such changes (e.g. how frequently do grammatical expressions of politeness evolve into ones of impoliteness or vice versa?); if so, how they can be explained; and which mechanisms of change are involved in such developments (e.g. what are suitable bridging contexts, is there any reanalysis?).